Mahaan-Amr/hs6tools/docs/SMS_IMPLEMENTATION_SUMMARY.md

    - Non-blocking (uses `sendSMSSafe`)

 ### Configuration
-- Kavenegar API key configured in both `.env.local` and `.env.production`
+- **SMS.ir:** API key and template ID configured
+- **Kavenegar:** Fallback support maintained
-- Sender number: 2000660110
+- Sender number: Uses SMS.ir default or Kavenegar configured number
 - All SMS sending is non-blocking to prevent order/payment flow interruption
+- Automatic provider detection ensures seamless operation

 ## 🎯 Where to Use SMS in Your Project